 Let’s have some fun!

-I have a little two year old so some of these may be slanted for folks with kids.
+I have a couple of kids, so some of these may be slanted for folks with kids.

 Free Things to Do in the Summer